-assumes a consistent naming scheme for
+ggoutbreak assumes a consistent naming scheme for

-significant columns, notably time
+significant columns, notably time and count,

-and additionally class
+and additionally class, denom,

-columns.
+population columns.
 Data needs to be supplied using these

 column names and to make sure the data is formatted correctly it